BarnabasRobotics/Barnabas-Instructors-Guide/lessons/_robot_arm/01/index.md

 - 1 x M3x12 Screw
 - 1 x Wood piece

-You'll need to be careful to slide the wood piece in between the left pincher assembly like a sandwich and then align the holes so that the screw can go through all of the pieces.
+You'll need to be careful to slide the wood piece in between the left pincher assembly like meat in a sandwich and then align the holes so that the screw can go through all of the pieces.

 <img src="claw2 (6).jpg" style="zoom:10%;" class="image center" />